OpenZeppelin/workshops/05-upgrades-management/code/README.md

 `npm install`

-`npm update`

 ## Configuring

 All necessary configuration variables are sourced through a `.env` file at the root level of this folder.

 Create a `.env` file and make sure it defines the env required variables.
 Your `.env` should look like this: